Nutrient rich waters make for perfect feeding & breeding grounds

 The only way to see a whale is to take one of the specialised boat trips who will whisk you far out to sea.
 Fingers crossed, and toes, there’s no guarantee, you might be privileged enough to see one of these majestic creatures.

 Dolphins are easier to find as they are inquisitive and usually come to find you.
-Pods of up to 500 are very common and when they choose to follow your boat, they can be only a few inches away from you.
+Pods of up to 500 are common and when they choose to follow your boat, they can be only a few inches away from you.
 WOW!

-Search for a boat trip provider and book your seat for an experience you’ll not forget in a hurry.
+Book your seat for an experience you’ll not forget in a hurry.